bhagyashriyogeshpatil/flavor-fusion/README.md

   - Users can upload an image for the flavor, but it's not required.
   - If no image is provided, a default image will be used.

+- Form Validation:
+  - The form checks that all required fields are completed.
+  - Numeric fields (e.g., prep time, cooking time, servings) must be valid positive numbers.
+  - If there are errors, messages will appear under the fields to help users correct them.

 - Submission and Feedback:
   - After submitting the form, users will see a success message.
   - They will be redirected to the page displaying all flavors.